Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Family Assistance Unit

 The Family Assistance Unit is a program in the Boulder County Coroner’s Office that was established in 2022.
-Led by the Family Assistance Coordinator, the unit provides support services and resources to individuals who have lost a loved one due to a sudden or unexpected death.
+Led by the Family Assistance Coordinator, the unit provides support services and resources to those who have lost a loved one due to a sudden or unexpected death.

-The mission of the Family Assistance Unit of the Boulder County Coroner’s Office is to provide assistance to the families, relatives, and friends of those affected by a sudden or unexpected death.
-The unit offers assistance by explaining the role of the coroner’s office and by helping individuals find resources for any identified needs.
+The mission of the Family Assistance Unit is to provide assistance to the families, relatives, and friends of those affected by a sudden or unexpected death.
+The unit offers assistance by explaining the role of the coroner’s office and by helping people find resources for any identified needs.
 The core values of the unit are serving with care, communication, and dedication for as long as needed.

-Members of the Family Assistance Unit have found it critical to make contact with those grieving early on and continue to work with those individuals until the support is no longer needed (30-90 days on average).
+Our team has found it critical to make contact with those grieving early on and continue to work with people until support is no longer needed (30-90 days on average).
 The Family Assistance Unit offers support services and resources, provides guidance on next steps that often go beyond the coroner’s involvement, and provide community referrals.
 The Family Assistance Unit’s interaction with families and loved ones is concurrent with but separate from that of the death investigation itself.
-In addition to offering support services and resources, members of the Family Assistance Unit provide updates of a case such as timeline, death certificate updates, and help answer general questions.
+We provide support services and resources.
+We also provide case updates regarding timeline, death certificate updates, and help with general questions.

 Next Steps